fluid-project/fluid-express/docs/contentAwareMiddleware.md

 # `gpii.express.middleware.contentAware`

-A router which passes a request to different handlers based on the content type.
+Middleware which passes a request to different handlers based on the content type.
 The most basic use case is to allow a single API endpoint to:

 * Return HTML in response to a request from a browser.